 This 8 Melodies video sums up the two above examples of just how tragic a character Giygas really is.

 Take his appearence and backstory from MOTHER 1 into account.
 The entire series happened because of the horrifying choice Giygas was forced to make: his race or his parental figures' race and family.
 Giygas's rational mind, which was perfectly seen in Mother 1 when he called off the attack because of the love he felt for Maria, is completely gone because of the trauma he recieved and the evil power he absorbed.

 The ending credits song "Smiles and Tears'' from when you've beaten the game.

-Arguably, the entire damn whole of MOTHER 3 — starting with Hinawa's death and Flint's subsequent breakdown in Chapter 1, the whole of Chapter 6 where Lucas chases his mother's ghost through a field of sunflowers This game wasn't tagged "strange, funny and heartrending" for nothing, you know.
+Arguably, MOTHER 3 in general — starting with Hinawa's death and Flint's subsequent breakdown in Chapter 1, the entirety of Chapter 6 where Lucas chases his mother's ghost through a field of sunflowers.
+This game wasn't tagged "strange, funny and heartrending" for nothing, you know.

 There is a long, straight hallway towards the end of the game, featuring nothing but a tile floor, a red carpet, and this music.

 The abuse Salsa endures can be very tear-jerking to animal lovers.
 To the extent that the player can have him examine a mirror, and the flavor text prompted will be "What does a smile look like again?".

 The game in general can be tear-jerking if you're an animal lover, especially if you have a habit of noticing Fridge Horror.